 What we don’t: One of the heaviest helmets on our list.

-Similar to the Black Diamond Half Dome above, the CAMP USA Armour goes old-school with its ABS plastic shell.
+Similar to the Boreo and Black Diamond Half Dome above, the CAMP USA Armour goes old-school with its ABS plastic shell.
 To recap, this translates to increased durability, longevity, and affordability, at the cost of added weight.
 But with the most recent update, the Armour now offers a better fit, a more durable and easy-to-use rear adjustment, and a variety of new colors and designs.
-For $60, it’s tied with the Half Dome in terms of affordability and some consider it to be more comfortable.
+For $60, it’s tied with the Boreo in terms of affordability and some consider it to be more comfortable.
 In fact, we’ve started seeing more and more of the Armour at the crag and it’s easy to see why.

 See the CAMP USA Armour